2 Days Of Dysuria in Pediatrics — 7yo Child | Pediatric Infectious | SMLE Q#16384

 Objective: OBJ-113

-A 7-year-old boy is brought to the clinic by his mother with 2 days of dysuria, urinary frequency, and suprapubic discomfort.
-He is afebrile and appears well.
-Physical examination is unremarkable except for mild suprapubic tenderness.
-A clean-catch midstream urine sample shows pyuria and positive leukocyte esterase on dipstick.
-The physician wants to confirm the diagnosis of a urinary tract infection microbiologically.
-Which urine culture result would be considered most diagnostic of a true UTI in this child?
+A 7-year-old boy is brought with 2 days of dysuria, urinary frequency, and suprapubic discomfort.
+He is well-appearing and afebrile.
+Examination shows mild suprapubic tenderness with no flank pain.
+Urinalysis suggests inflammation.
+The clinician wants microbiological confirmation of urinary tract infection and reviews possible urine culture reports from different collection methods.
+Which urine culture result is most diagnostic of a true UTI in this child?

 Continue in practice mode